Azumydori/Azumydori/README.md

 + 🕹️ I studied 3D animation and videogame design (wowza!) despite that I have an interest in UI/UX and web design.
 + 🎮 I studied at **4GeeksAcademy** and became a fullstack developer (woo!) but I really like frontend (yeah!)
++ 🚵 Currently, I am working at Hiklub as a FrontEnd Developer!
 + 🖌️ Also, I am an artist and I like drawing monsters and animals.
 + 🐶 I am also a foster home for a cute doggy called Pearl.